MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 .. note::

    This Getting Started has been tested on Windows 10.
 Also note that examples used in this Getting Started could depend on older tools and libraries.
-Most notably our dependency manager plugin (called Gradle) could be an older version.
+Most notably our dependency manager plugin (using `Gradle <https://gradle.org/>`_) could be an older version.

 This Getting Started is separated in two main parts.